adipeterca/master-research/maze-generator/v2/strategies.md

 * A player cannot offer an unknown cell, nor can it request an already known cell.
 * A player cannot accept an offered known cell.
 * A player cannot predict or know what strategy the other player is using.
+* A player will receive 6 units of energy at the start of each round.
+Unused energy will not carry over to the next round.